Jungle Stix is a collaborative product launch case study that demonstrates how to launch a private label product on Amazon.

-Priced at $27.99, FBA Fees are: $11.12 for 354 units = $3936.48
+- Priced at $27.99, FBA Fees are: $11.12 for 354 units = $3936.48

-Priced at $19.99, FBA Fees are: $9.92 for 117 units = $1160.64
+- Priced at $19.99, FBA Fees are: $9.92 for 117 units = $1160.64

-Total FBA Fees (for 471 products): $5097
+- Total FBA Fees (for 471 products): $5097

 Jungle Stix Revenue

 Before we get discouraged with the laundry list of expenses, let’s take a look at the revenues.
-The overall sales are a bit easier to calculate, we can simply take that from Amazon’s Seller Central Dashboard.
+The overall sales are a bit easier to calculate.
+We can simply take that from Amazon’s Seller Central Dashboard.

 For the dates 12/7/15-2/3/16, we have accumulated $12,307 (which you can see in the Seller Central Dashboard screenshot earlier).
 The sales trends per day are as follows:

-Total Revenue for (471 sales): $12,307
+- Total Revenue for (471 sales): $12,307

-The gross margin analysis above combines upfront one-time expenses and promotional giveaway expenses (which I don’t plan to incur again) along with variable expenses that will change according to the amount of units that we sell.
-Additionally, we paid a premium on our shipping for our first 1000 units in order to get the product live more quickly for the purposes of this case study.
+The gross margin analysis above combines upfront one-time expenses and promotional giveaway expenses, which I don’t plan to incur again along with variable expenses.
+Variable expenses will change according to the number of units that we sell.
+Additionally, we paid a premium on our shipping for our first 1,000 units.
+The only reason we did that was to launch faster for this case study.

-How does the cost per unit change between the first order of 1000 and the second order of 1000 when we account for the different methods of importing?
+So, how does the cost per unit change between the first order of 1000 and the second order of 1000 when we account for the different methods of importing?
 As a reminder, the first 1000 units were a combination of Air Express (100 units), Air Cargo (200 units), and Ocean Freight (700 units), while the second 1000 units are all Ocean Freight.
 This is how the costs change between the two shipments: